LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: Conclusion

 \section{Conclusion}

-In this work, we propose \data, a comprehensive competitive coding benchmark featuring expert-curated OI-style tasks with detailed subtask rubrics, direct comparisons to human contestant performance, continuous updates with new Olympiad tasks to prevent contamination, and an offline evaluation system ensuring accessible and reproducible assessments.
-We extensively evaluate $32$ models including both proprietary and open-weight models.
-Our results highlight that proprietary models, particularly GPT-5, achieve impressive results but fall short of top human contestants, who typically place above the 90th percentile.
-Among open-weight models, GPT-OSS, Seed-OSS, and Qwen-3-32B demonstrate significant progress, with GPT-OSS-120B notably narrowing the performance gap to proprietary alternatives.
-Further analyses reveal that current models particularly struggle with advanced algorithmic tasks, such as dynamic programming.
-Additionally, our reasoning trace analysis indicates that robust model performance relies on strategically allocating exploratory and analytical reasoning behaviors.
-Lastly, we find stronger models reduce common failures yet persistently face runtime errors due to optimized coding techniques, suggesting refined training for efficiency and memory management.
-Moving forward, we envision leveraging this benchmark to further investigate inference-time scaling strategies and training methods, particularly for challenging reasoning tasks.
-By offering a rigorous, reproducible, and continuously updated evaluation benchmark, \data aims to drive significant advancements in the reasoning and coding capabilities of LLMs.
+In this work, we propose \data, a comprehensive competitive coding benchmark featuring expert-curated OI-style tasks with detailed subtask rubrics, direct comparisons to human contestants, continuous updates with new Olympiad tasks to prevent contamination, and an offline evaluation system for accessible and reproducible assessment.
+We extensively evaluate $34$\ models including both proprietary and open-weight models.
+Our results highlight that proprietary models, particularly GPT-5, achieve impressive results but fall short of top human contestants.
+Among open-weight models, GPT-OSS, Seed-OSS, and Qwen3 demonstrate significant progress, with GPT-OSS-120B notably narrowing the gap to proprietary alternatives.